cython/cython/docs/src/userguide/faq.rst

 Do I need to rename my ``.py`` file to ``.pyx``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-No. Cython can compile both .py and .pyx files.
+**Answer**: No. Cython can compile both .py and .pyx files.
 The difference is that the extended Cython syntax (``cdef …``) is only available in Cython .pyx files and not in Python .py files.

 But you can use Cython's `pure Python mode <http://docs.cython.org/en/latest/src/tutorial/pure.html>`_ to provide type declarations for the compilation, including Python's PEP-484 syntax for type hints.